English

 Prerequisite: Successful completion of English 9, performance on departmental placement test, first-semester exam grade, first-semester grade of current English course, teacher recommendation, and standardized test scores.

 Description: In this rigorous course, students explore foundational works of world literature, including ancient Greek texts, Elizabethan drama, and key postcolonial writings from Africa and the Caribbean.
 Poetry is also a major component of the class, allowing students to deepen their study of figurative language and poetic form.
 Throughout the course, students also engage with the field of literary theory, learn how to select quality criticism through research, and practice incorporating theoretical and critical sources into their own writing.
 These fields of study help students elevate their writing skills and introduce them to different modes of analytical writing.
-Students increase their vocabulary through Membean and words encountered in the course readings.
+Students expand their study of Shakespeare and the connection between language and performance by participating in the annual Shakespeare Festival.
+They increase their vocabulary through Membean and words encountered in the course readings.

 English 11